atsushi833koshiba/algo/problem_4/explanation_4.md

 I used binary search to find a given user in some groups.

 ## Time and Space
-It may be O(logn).
+It is O(logn).
-I did't know an order when sort appear in the loop.
-I used sort function in a loop when my code traverses group.
-In this loop, I used sort and my binary search.
+Because I used binary search.
+Exactly, when my code searches for user.
+It uses some loop,
+but worst order is O(logn) because of above.

 As to space, there is not wasted or duplicated data.
 So, it is OK!

+## why did I sort user list?
+I used binary search to to find user in groups.
+To use this way, the list must be sored before searching for user to order by user name.
+So, I used sort.